 Many of today’s newer vehicles have the fuel pump situated right inside the fuel tank itself.
 The fuel pump relies on being surrounded by fuel in order to keep it somewhat cool, and if you have a very low level of fuel, there will be no fuel surrounding the fuel pump.
 That will make it vulnerable to overheating and increase the likelihood of premature failure.

-When the temperature outside soars to higher levels, this effect is compounded considerably, and it can cause your fuel pump to fail even more quickly.
+When the temperature outside soars to higher levels, it can cause your fuel pump to fail even more quickly.
 Make a point of keeping at least a quarter tank of gas on hand, and to be really safe, you should try not to let your fuel reservoir get below half a tank.

 TAKE CARE OF: Leaving Plastic Water Bottles in your Car

-Every year, more than 50 billion plastic water bottles are sold in this country, and more than 80% of them will end up in landfills, even though it couldn’t be easier to have them recycled.
+Every year in this country, people buy more than 50 billion plastic water bottles, and even more than 80% of them will end up in landfills, even though it is pretty easy to recycle them.

 When you leave plastic water bottles in your car and they become heated up by interior air temperature, they can leach chemicals into the water they contain, and that can cause some major health issues.
 You’re much better off to purchase a reusable water bottle and fill it when necessary.